planetlabs/es_fluent/README.rst

 Supported Servers
 -----------------

-ESFluent only supports the 1.x stream of elasticsearch.
+This version of ESFluent only supports elasticsearch 6.x.

 Features
 --------